Ticket Statuses

 • We have sent a scheduling link to a customer so they can schedule work.
 Use status SCHEDULING LINK SENT.
 Note: If TimeZest sends the scheduling link, this status will be set by TimeZest.
 If, instead, you include the scheduling link in a ticket note to the customer, you must set the status to SCHEDULING LINK SENT manually.
 TZ will not do it because you are bypassing the TZ integration.

-• When the ticket has been completed and all checklist items have been checked off - use status "COMPLETE."
+• When the ticket has been completed and all checklist items (if any) have been checked off - use status "COMPLETE."
 Please note that if the User-defined field "Time Entries Done" is set to Time Entries Not Completed, then the ticket will re-open automatically.

 • When the ticket needs to be addressed at a later date - use status "DEFERRED" and set the due date for the date it needs to be addressed.
 If the due date isn't updated, the ticket can get lost indefinitely.
 (Unfortunately there is no way to set a workflow rule in AT to account for this.)
 Shortly before the due date, a workflow rule will fire so that the primary resource will receive a reminder and the status will update to Follow-Up Needed - Resource